wmde/wikibase-release-pipeline/docs/topics/publishing.md

 Some of the prerequisutes can be used between publications, others needs to be set each time we want to publish a new release.

 - Set `WORKFLOW_RUN_NUMBER` in your `local.env` file to the run you with to publish as a release (This will come from the summary page `actions/runs/<WORKFLOW_RUN_NUMBER>`)
+- You should also write this run number next to the release in `CHANGES.md`

 ### Download release artifacts